columbus-elst-connection/l-system-workshop/README.md

 The material includes the following

 * **book**: a book that provides background and assignments to study the subject.
+* **code**: example code and starting points for creating l-systems

 ## Development
-The material is developed over multiple repositories.
-Go to the respective repositories and make a contribution.
+This is a mono repository, you will find everything you need.
+Go to the various sub-directories to work on different topics.

 * [book][]
+* [code][]

 ## Collecting the material
 There is a `Makefile` in this directory that collects all the material in a